 However, you have great views of the city and a Café to rest or just sit down for a little while to contemplate the views at the top.

-One of the first things I did was attend a tour for the mines of Potosí, if you do not suffer from claustrophobia, it is an essential visit and a way to help the mining community.
+One of the first things I did was attend a tour of the mines of Potosí; if you do not have claustrophobia, it is an essential visit and a way to help the mining community.

 Salar de Uyuni